aazuspan/should-test/README.md

 - `should.throw(function, description)`: Calling `function` should throw an error.
 - `should.notThrow(function, description)`: Calling `function` should not throw an error.

+### Assets

+- `should.exist(assetID, description)`: The asset should exist.
+- `should.bePublic(assetID, description)`: The asset should be public.
+Only usable by the asset owner or writer.

 ### Settings

 - `should.settings.skip(pattern)`: Tests with descriptions that match the regex `pattern` are skipped.